eecshope/HolmesCompleteSeacrhEngine/README.md

 The dirty work are done by standard `nltk` library.
 The lemmatized work uses the POS of the words which comes come `nltk.tag.pos_tag`

 These dirty wordk is a little bit time-consuming that parsing all the chapters needs 2min56s.
 So we cache the binary form of the python objects in `data/chapter_cache.pkl`

+## vector_based_retrieval

+We use the chapter_dictionary listed above to build our wordbag: a list field of str.
+The words in each chapter_dictionary.tf_count.keys() will be appended to this list.
+Of course we make sure that the words in the bag are different from each other.

+Another important data structure: wordnumber, a python dictionary that convert a word into it's index in wordbag list (if it exists in wordbag).

+A Python dictionary is used to describe the content of a query.
+It's fields are listed below:

+ * text: a str field.
+The content of this query
+ * raw_words: a list field of str.
+Corresponding to the query.text .
+ * lemmas: a list of lemmatized words.
+ * tf_count: a dict containing the non-stopwords and their frequencies.
+ * non_stop_word_count: number of the non-stopwords.

+The definition of the data model is in 'data/query.py'

+With all structure we have, it's simply to calculate tf-idf vector of each \'document\'---chapter, and each query.
+Notention: even if the query.tf_count.keys() may contain words that are not in the wordbag, we only calculate the tf-idf value of the words in the wordbag.

+The documents corresponding to the K vectors with the highest cosine_similarity to the query vector are selected as the related documents and returned as the final retrieval results.

+## inverted_index

+It's a list of lists of numbers.
+Each sublist records the indexs in the dictlist of the document in which the corresponding word appears. eg:  inverted_index\[i\] records all the indexes of document containing wordbag[i].